-When you install a TXV, you're actually attaching a bulb to your refrigerant line.
+When you install a TXV, you’re attaching a bulb to your refrigerant line.
 The bulb opens and closes depending on how much refrigerant is needed to maximize the surface area of the indoor coil that can be utilized at any given temperature.
-If that sounds like word salad, here's another way to think of it: A TXV improves the capacity of your evaporator coil to remove heat and humidity.
+If that sounds like word salad, here’s another way to think of it: A TXV improves the capacity of your evaporator coil to remove heat and humidity.

-4. Check your refrigerant charge.
+4. Check the refrigerant charge.

 If the charge is too low, your AC will struggle to remove enough heat or humidity from your home to keep you comfortable.
 Eventually, this problem could morph into something worse: freezing of the coil or even compressor failure.

 Those problems are far more serious than just not feeling comfortable.
 You might have to deal with an expensive repair – or even replace your entire system!

 Needless to say, preventative maintenance can help determine whether your refrigerant charge isn’t right.
 That way, you might be able to address the issue before it causes more severe (and more costly) problems.